High Arch Foot Treatment in Singapore

 Without proper management, the resulting strain on the feet and body can lead to persistent pain, limited mobility, and a noticeable decline in overall quality of life.

 • Excessive pressure tends to build up on the heel, ball, and outer edge of the foot.
-This uneven distribution can cause pain, the formation of calluses, and even repetitive stress injuries over time.
+The uneven distribution can cause pain, calluses, and repetitive stress injuries over time.

 • The rigid nature of a pes cavus limits the foot’s ability to absorb shock effectively.
-This puts added strain on joints, tendons, and soft tissues with every step you take.
+Added strain is placed on joints, tendons, and soft tissues with every step taken.

-• As the body compensates for poor foot mechanics, postural problems often develop.
-These issues can extend beyond the feet, affecting the ankles, knees, hips, and even the spine.
+• As the body compensates for poor foot mechanics, postural problems often develop affecting the ankles, knees, hips, and even the spine.

 • Limited surface contact with the ground increases ankle instability, raising the risk of frequent sprains and balance issues.